alessandrotorre/Acceleration-and-Velocity-Extrusion/README.md

 - A glade widget that can be added to yours GUI - gmoccapy or axis.
 - the hal file with nettings "from and to" the component and the GUI.
 - the M codes
-- the postprocessor for cura
+- the postprocessor for CURA

 1. setup a config with gmoccapy or axis as GUI
 2. create your MCODE path ( Ex. mkdir /home/machinekit/machinekit/MCODE)